Sep. 24, 2020

-Dr. Liesch is the founder of the Music in Worship program at Biola.
-He also writes curriculum for courses in Improvisation and Pop Theory, and teaches several courses in the Music in Worship department.
+Barry Liesch is the founder of the Worship Arts program at Biola.
+He also writes curriculum for courses in Improvisation and Pop Theory, and teaches several courses in the Worship Arts department.

 Education & Influences

 As a nine-year old boy, he was greatly affected by a performance at his church that featured a professional pianist and vocalist; his desire to imitate what he had heard in church reawakened his desire to study the piano, which he had stopped studying a year earlier.
 At age 12, he began playing in church, and from this point his life of ministry began.

 During his youth, Liesch played for many Christian evangelistic events including Youth for Christ rallies and City Wide Evangelistic Crusades.
 He also toured with Mel Bowker, and played for Billy Graham crusades throughout Canada.

 Liesch is also an influential writer and speaker on the topic of music in the church.
 He has also written articles for prominent ministry journals and developed the website worshipinfo.com with resources for those involved in church music.

 In addition, Liesch has been a guest lecturer and teacher at institutions all over North America, including Azusa Pacific University, Trinity Western University, Regents College, Simpson College, Ashland Seminary, Baylor University, Hope International University, and Canadian Bible College.
 He also speaks at major worship conferences such as Break Forth and the American Baptist Conference on Worship & Evangelism.

 During his undergraduate years, Liesch performed and arranged for World Records of Canada.
 While at UCSD, Liesch was actively composing music, especially electronic music.
 He also contributed original arrangements for the CD entitled "Moments with You."